-Amylyx was founded with the ambitious goal of improving the quality and length of life for patients suffering from neurodegenerative diseases.
-From a dorm room at Brown University in 2013, our Co-CEOs and Co-Founders, Josh Cohen and Justin Klee set out to determine why neurons die, and have ever since been working to develop AMX0035, which we believe is the first drug candidate to show function and survival benefits in patients with ALS, and other novel therapies.
-To help realize our goal, we have assembled a team with deep scientific, clinical, business and leadership experience, bolstered by expertise in biotechnology.
+Amylyx was founded on one simple, unanswered question: What causes neurons to die?
+Co-CEOs Josh Cohen and Justin Klee began their journey of uncovering the answer, building a world-class company dedicated to ending the suffering caused by relentless progressive neurodegenerative diseases, 11 years ago in 2013.
+We have assembled a team with deep scientific, clinical, business and leadership experience, bolstered by expertise in biotechnology to help realize our goal.
 Our Chief Financial Officer, James Frates, brings over 20 years of experience as the Chief Financial Officer of Alkermes.
-Our Chief Commercial Officer, Margaret Olinger, brings three decades of expertise in commercial launches and operations, most recently at Alexion.
+Our Chief Medical Officer, Camille L. Bedrosian, brings nearly 30 years of experience in building successful clinical development and translation research programs in the pharmaceutical industry, including as Chief Medical Officer at Ultragenyx, Alexion, and ARIAD Pharmaceuticals.
 Our Chief Technical Operations Officer, Tom Holmes, brings more than 25 years of leadership experience at Biogen in supply chain, pharmaceutical manufacturing and program management.
-Our Head of Regulatory Affairs, Tammy Sarnelli, brings more than 30 years of experience from Biogen and other companies in early and late-stage neurology and rare disease development.
-Our Global Head of Human Resources, Debra Canner, brings over 20 years of experience, having served as the Chief of Human Resources Officer at Akamai and as part of Genzyme.
-Our Chief Legal Officer and General Counsel, Gina M. Mazzariello, brings more than 20 years of corporate and commercial legal experience in the healthcare industry, including holding leadership positions at Boehringer Ingelheim USA, Inc. Our Global Head of Clinical Research & Development and Chief Medical Officer, Patrick D. Yeramian, brings over 30 years of medical and pharmaceutical industry experience.
-This team brings a diverse set of skills uniquely suited to drive successful commercialization of AMX0035 in ALS while continuing to advance AMX0035 in other indications.
+Our Chief Legal Officer and General Counsel, Gina M. Mazzariello, brings more than 20 years of corporate and commercial legal experience in the healthcare industry, including holding leadership positions at Boehringer Ingelheim USA, Inc. Our Chief Human Resources Officer, Linda Arsenault, brings over 30 years of people leadership and strategic business acumen including most recently from Sunovion where she was the Chief Human Resources Officer.
+This team brings a diverse set of skills uniquely suited to drive successful commercialization of AMX0035 in ALS while continuing to advance our pipeline, including studying AMX0035 in other indications, and to explore new approaches and compounds in-house and in partnership with leading clinicians and researchers.